w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 The figure above provides a summary view of the referenda timeline for Polkadot OpenGov.

 In (1), when a referendum is initially created, the community can immediately vote on it.
-However, it is not immediately in a state where it can end or otherwise have its votes counted, be approved, and ultimately enacted.
+However, it is not immediately in a state where it can end or otherwise have its votes counted, approved, and ultimately enacted.
 Instead, the proposal will stay within a **Lead-in Period** until it fulfills three criteria:

 - Proposals must stay within the lead-in period for a pre-defined minimum amount of time.
 This helps mitigate against the possibility of "decision sniping" where an attacker controlling a substantial